10 Reasons to choose Parador Resort and Spa, Costa Rica

 Penthouse Suite – Gigantic balcony overlooking the ocean

 4. The Food

-Anyone who knows the slightest thing about us knows that the way into our hearts, heads, hands and anything else really, is through our stomachs – We love food almost as much as we love our lives and each other, possibly more!
-The best hotel in the world can lose every shred of my respect over poor food and likewise a mid-range hotel or budget hostel can build their reputation on a great menu.
-One of the best highlights of any luxury hotel stay is always the buffet breakfast; Parador has an ocean of international foods in all directions which looks like an encyclopedia of how every nation starts their day.
+Anyone who knows the slightest thing about us knows that the way into our hearts, heads, hands, and anything else really, is through our stomachs – We love food almost as much as we love our lives and each other, possibly more!
+The best hotel in the world can lose every shred of my respect over poor food and likewise, a mid-range hotel or budget hostel can build its reputation on a great menu.
+One of the best highlights of any luxury hotel stay is always the buffet breakfast; Parador has an ocean of international foods in all directions which looks like an encyclopedia of how every nation starts its day.
 Fresh fruit, juices, cereals, bread, cold meats, hot meats, a range of cheeses, pancakes, waffles…the choices seemed endless and in four days we still didn’t manage to try everything.